-I fully registered as a Clinical Psychologist with the New Zealand Board of Psychologists in July 2008.
+I fully registered as a Clinical Psychologist with the New Zealand Psychologists Board in July 2008.
 Since then I have worked in my field of specialisation, which is in child and adolescent mental health services.

 I practiced as a Social Worker for five years, which sparked my interest in developing a deeper understanding of human behaviour and relationships.
 Upon the completion of my clinical psychology training in South Africa in 2005, I have gained valuable work experience within the public health setting.